3 OCT – 10 OCT ‘19

 Source: http://www.vistaclinic.co.za/index.php/ring-out-hope-for-mental-health

-The route stretched over 1500 km for a period of 5 weeks, starting on 4 September 2017 in Pretoria and ending in Cape Town, on International World Mental Health Day – 10 October 2017.
+The original Crazy for Walking route stretched over 1500 km for a period of 5 weeks, which started on 4 September 2017 in Pretoria and ended in Cape Town, on International World Mental Health Day – 10 October 2017.